 - Mood disorders

 Work-related stress has also been linked to an increased risk of substance abuse.
-Smoking, drinking and using drugs are common coping mechanisms among workers who are under constant pressure.
-But these forms of self-medication only add to the damage you can do to your body and mind.
+Smoking, drinking and using drugs are often coping mechanisms for workers under constant pressure.
+But these forms of self-medication only harm your body and mind.
 In addition, substance abuse creates a tremendous strain on personal relationships, breaking up marriages, families and friendships.

 Stress management is a central part of an effective addiction treatment program for people struggling with the effects of high-pressure jobs.
 In order to recover from self-defeating behaviors, you must replace those behaviors with positive, sober activities that nourish your body and spirit.
 If you or someone close to you is battling addiction and job stress, a professional rehab program can offer the help you need to rebuild a healthy, balanced life.